Science and Engineering Values

 Conservation Biology and Environmental Sustainability

 A major driver for leaving elementary education for academia was a passion for preserving biodiversity on Earth, both for moral/ethical reasons and also because of the vital role that this biodiversity plays in supporting and enriching human life on Earth.
-However, even though these concerns are shared by many in clean energy research, they are typically given little more than lip service in our research, which instead typically focuses on improving device efficiency, durability, or cost.
+However, even though these concerns are shared by many in clean energy research, they are typically not given much direct attention in our research, which instead typically focuses on improving device efficiency, durability, or cost.
 While these aims are important for limiting humanity’s environmental impact, they are inadequate.
 ‘Sustainable energy’ goes further, incorporating approaches such as life cycle analysis (LCA) to understand a technology’s full impact on the environment, typically in terms of global warming potential (GWP) and resource extraction/utilization.

 However, there is still another level to consider.
 At its heart, preserving biodiversity is about modifying human behavior.
 The fundamental role of technological innovation is also to change human behavior.
 While approaches such as LCA and GWP capture the major ways that western societies interact with and impact the environment, this is but a small slice of human-environment interactions, and ignores the majority of the human population, in particular those who interact directly with some of the Earth’s most fragile and diverse habitats.
 More thought is required on how device design impacts behavior in these populations, and in turn how this new behavior impacts local ecosystem health.
 Would such a lens, alter the design criteria for a particular technology?